classBabacar/minesweeper/readme.md

 This game has a lot of variations and possibilities.
 I will discuss things that were added in my implementation of this game that don't necessarily exist in the original version.

-1. A feature that I thought would be neat is to limit the user's flag count, in the original version of this game, you could set as many flags as possible because the mine count was a static variable, but in my game, I allow users to set their mine count, so I believe it makes sense to control how many flags a user can set, that is proportional to the number of mines.
+1. A feature that I thought would be neat is to limit the user's flag count, in the original version of this game, you could set as many flags as possible because the mine count was a hard-coded variable behind the scenes, but in my game, I allow users to set their mine count, so I believe it makes sense to control how many flags a user can set, that is proportional to the number of mines.

 ## Features